Last Updated on April 4, 2023

 Table of Contents

 Grocery shopping is one of the adulting skills that I somewhat mastered through the years.

-I learned the basics such as eating before grocery shopping, making a shopping list, and the store’s floor layout to strategically buy everything listed in one go.
+I learned the basics, such as eating before grocery shopping, making a shopping list, and using the store’s floor layout to buy everything listed in one go strategically.